galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 >    - *"Terms to calculate"*: `Potential`
 >    - *"Output format"*: `Galaxy tabular`
 > 2. On the output tabular file, click on the 'Visualize this data' icon.
 This provides a range of visualization options.
 Select 'Line chart (jqPlot)'.
-> 3. In the visualization window which appears, click on `Select data.'
-Enter the following parameters:
+> 3. In the visualization window which appears, click on `Select data.` Enter the following parameters:
 >    - *"Provide a label"*: `Energy potential`
 >    - *"Values for x-axis"*: `Column: 1`
 >    - *"Values for y-axis"*: `Column: 2`